Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Atlanta and its opponents have combined for 47.5 points -- this matchup's point total -- just twice this year.
+- Atlanta has combined with its opponents to score more than 47.5 points just two times this season.

-- Miami has combined with its opponents to score more than 47.5 points in two games this season.
+- Miami and its opponents have combined to score more than 47.5 points in two games this season.

-- The combined points per game average of the two teams, 37.5, is 10.0 points fewer than Sunday's over/under.
+- Sunday's over/under is 10.0 points higher than the combined 37.5 PPG average of the two teams.

-- This contest's over/under is 11.6 points fewer than the 59.1 these two squads combine to give up per game in 2020.
+- This contest's total is 11.6 points fewer than the 59.1 these two squads combine to give up per game in 2020.

+- The Falcons and their opponents have scored an average of 48.0 points per game in 2020, 0.5 more than Sunday's total.

 - The 45.5 PPG average total in Dolphins games this season is 2.0 points fewer than this game's over/under.